OcelotBabou/Quartz/content/2-The World/Regions/Locations/Salt Flats.md

 **Local Legends or Stories:**

-According to one tale, the Salt Flats were once a beautiful, life-giving lake that provided sustenance to the surrounding lands.
-In a bid for power, Donatus offered this fertile land to [[Spatalos]], in a desperate bid for power.
-Spatalos, pleased with the young demi-god's offering, roamed the plains to view his new domain.
-Upon discovering the pristine lake, Spatalos drank deeply from its waters.
-As he did, the lake evaporated, leaving behind only salt and desolation.
+According to local folklore, the Salt Flats were once the site of a lush, life-giving lake known for its clear waters and abundant fish.
+In a tragic turn of events driven by ambition, the young demi-god, Donatus, sought to win favor with the mighty deity [[Spatalos]] by offering him this fertile land.
+Delighted with the gift, Spatalos came to roam his new domain, and upon discovering the beautiful lake, he drank deeply from its waters.
+As he drank, the lake began to dry up until nothing remained but vast expanses of salt, rendering the land barren and desolate.
-Another chilling legend speaks of The Salt Wraiths.
-It is believed that the spirits of those who died crossing the flats haunt the area, appearing as wraith-like figures in the shimmering heat.
-These wraiths are said to lure travelers deeper into the flats with illusions of water and shelter, only to lead them to their doom.
-Sightings of these ghostly figures are common, and many who venture into the flats alone never return.
+Another eerie legend that haunts the Salt Flats is that of the Salt Wraiths.
+It is said that the spirits of those unfortunate enough to perish while crossing the barren wasteland linger.
+These spirits, appearing as ghostly, wraith-like figures, are often seen shimmering in the heatwaves that ripple across the flats.
+Local tales warn that these Salt Wraiths create mirages of water and shelter, deceitful illusions that lure weary travelers deeper into the flats.
+Those who follow these visions often meet their demise, lost forever in the vast, unyielding salt desert.

 **Visitors' Experience:**